-When you apply to TMDSAS, you can select from ten medical schools in Texas to submit your application to.
-Only five of these schools require secondaries.
+When you apply to TMDSAS, you can select from thirteen medical schools in Texas to submit your application to.
+Twelve of these schools require secondaries.
 The secondary essays are due when you submit your primary application.
-You submit the essays directly to each school at the same time that you submit your primary application on the TMDSAS website.
-These five schools will not review your application until you have submitted both the primary and secondary essays.
-These five schools include: the UT Southwestern Medical Center in Dallas, Texas A & M HSC College of Medicine, Texas Tech University HSC School of Medicine, the University of North Texas HSC, Texas College of Osteopathic Medicine and Texas Tech University HSC Paul L. Foster School of Medicine at El Paso.
+You submit these essays directly to the schools, at the same time that you submit your primary application on the TMDSAS website.
+The schools will not review your application until you have submitted both the primary and secondary essays.

-To submit your best work, use these five strategies:
+To submit your best work, use these strategies:

-1. Plan for Success by getting started early
+- Plan for success by getting started early

 Since your application will not be considered until both the primary and secondary essays are submitted, give yourself enough time to work on all of these essays well before any of the schools’ final deadlines.
 Create a timeline for yourself.
 If you need additional time to write the essays because you are a slow writer, include this time in your plan.
 Set reasonable goals.
 Have deadlines for your first drafts as well as second and third drafts.
 Academic success is determined by your ability to set and reach small goals.
 I don’t recommend using the final deadlines as a milepost for any of your work as this would be considered waiting until the last minute.
 If you are procrastinating or self-sabotaging, I recommend you take a long hard look at that behavior since it needs to be addressed before you can allow yourself to earnestly approach any academic endeavor.